prabhjot5/DAILY-DIARY/README.md

 OCT0BER WEEK 1

-Designing the web pages of the web applications your guided by the professor be felt neet
+Designing the interface pages of the applications your guided by the professor.

 WEEEK 2